Jasper Alblas

 We’re now going to copy Kenobi’s private key using SITE CPFR and SITE CPTO commands.

-We knew that the /var directory was a mount we could see (task 2, question 4).
+We know that the /var directory was a mount we have access to (task 2, question 4).
 So we’ve now moved Kenobi’s private key to the /var/tmp directory.

 Answer: No answer needed